 La Grange Park real estate is some of the most expensive in Illinois, although La Grange Park house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, La Grange Park isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in La Grange Park are a mix of both white- and blue-collar jobs.
-Overall, La Grange Park is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in La Grange Park who work in management occupations (15.24%), office and administrative support (12.82%), and sales jobs (10.90%).
+La Grange Park is a decidedly white-collar village, with fully 85.68% of the workforce employed in white-collar jobs, well above the national average.
+Overall, La Grange Park is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in La Grange Park who work in management occupations (15.16%), office and administrative support (12.98%), and teaching (9.52%).

 Also of interest is that La Grange Park has more people living here who work in computers and math than 95% of the places in the US.